Outdoor Living with Backyard Lighting

 You need to consider what your light will hit - do you have a textured wall? then it will look amazing with light grazing it - and if it's down the back of the yard, being able to see that sparkle from inside, or your alfresco - keeps your garden feeling large and welcoming, even when the sun is completely gone.

-Light outside can be subtle - areas of brightness, like the wall lights Josh and Elyse used are great for defining the space, and also stopping your field of view - awesome if you want to forget you have neighbours, but remember, the same thing happens anywhere you create that effect, so if you do it too close to your alfresco area, you'll end up feeling like you're in a tiny yard, with a big black hole behind it.
+Light outside can be subtle - areas of brightness, can define a space, and also stop your field of view - awesome if you want to forget you have neighbours, but remember, the same thing happens anywhere you create that effect, so if you do it too close to your alfresco area, you'll end up feeling like you're in a tiny yard, with a big black hole behind it.

 Creating ambience in your garden is about the subtle application of light.
 Use it to highlight paths - but with strikes of light.
 Uplight your trees and enjoy the light that bounces off them, and moves with the wind.
 Big floodlights are only necessary in your yard if you're planning a footy match.